aal51282/money-tracker/README.md

 ### Installation

 1. Clone the repository:

    ```
    git clone https://github.com/aal51282/money-tracker
    cd money-tracker
    ```

 2. Install dependencies for both frontend and backend:

    ```
+   a. cd api
-   cd api then run: yarn install (installs the dependencies for the backend)
+   b. run: yarn install (installs the dependencies for the backend)
+   c. cd ../money-tracker
-   cd ../money-tracker then run: yarn install (installs the dependencies for the frontend)
+   d. run: yarn install (installs the dependencies for the frontend)
    ```

-3. Create a `.env` file in the server directory and add your MongoDB connection string:
+3. Create a `.env` file in the api directory and add your MongoDB connection string:

    ```
    MONGODB_URI=your_mongodb_connection_string
    ```

 4. Start the backend server:

    ```
    cd api
    nodemon index.js
    ```

 5. In a new terminal, start the frontend development server:

    ```
    cd ../money-tracker
    yarn start